keirthana/anbox-cloud-docs/howto/cluster/configure-nodes.md

 AMS allows over-committing available resources on a node.
 This mechanism improves resource usage, because usually, instances don't use 100% of their dedicated resources all of the time.

 By default, AMS uses a CPU allocation rate of `4` and a memory allocation rate of `2`.
-See [Over-committing](https://discourse.ubuntu.com/t/about-capacity-planning/28717#over-committing-resources-3) for more information.
+See {ref}`sec-over-committing` for more information.

 You can configure the allocation rates with the `cpu-allocation-rate` and `memory-allocation-rate` configuration items.